dvzinn/CellCount-and-Analysis-Fiji-ImageJ/README.md

 Version 1.53t 24 August 2022 of Fiji ImageJ was used during this project.
 For viewing and altering code, Visual Studio Code is recommended.

-Two libraries have to be installed:
+Two libraries have to be installed for the Python scripts:
 - pandas
 - openpyxl